 Gelateria Dei Neri

-Thie gelateria was very conveniently located in the road (Via dei Neri) that I was staying in.
+Thie gelateria was very conveniently located on the road (Via dei Neri) that I was staying in.
 It is not far from the Uffizi, so whatever you do make a detour to taste the gelato.
 This is undoubtedly the best gelateria in Florence.
 It is a family run business and they use the finest ingredients available.
 As a result, the flavours are innovative and moreish.

 Try : Chocolate & orange, gorgonzola, fior di late, ricotta & fig, raspberry

 Life is too short to eat bad gelato!
-Search for the best gelato in Italy when you are travelling and discover a new world of pleasures.
+Search for the best gelato in Italy when you are travelling and discover a whole new world of pleasures.
 I can promise you that it is worth the effort and you will remember those delicious moments long after your holiday is over.